-Common mistakes: Let the team member know the kinds of mistakes people on the team usually make, why, and how can they avoid making the same mistake
+Common mistakes: Let the team member know the kinds of mistakes people on the team usually make, why, and how they can avoid making the same mistakes.

 After your team member has completed their training that doesn't mean your coaching ends.
-Continue to share with them things that can help them get better and remind them how to avoid the things that are slowing them down or hampering the quality of their work.
+Continue to share things that can help them get better and remind them to avoid things slowing them down or hampering the quality of their work.
 Remember, coaching has a goal.
-Ultimately you want the performance level of your team to improve, and that's accomplished individual at a time.
+Ultimately, you want the performance level of your team to improve, and that's accomplished one person at a time.

 Coaching After An Event

 Coaching is a very powerful tool a manager can use to improve the performance of their team.
-You coach each individual on the team as an individual, but also as a member of the team.
-Coach them ahead of time so they are prepared.
-Coach them as time goes on so they continue to improve.
+You coach each person on the team as an individual, but also as a member of the team.
+Coach them ahead of time, so they are prepared; coach them as time goes on, so they continue to improve.
 And coach them when they make a mistake.
 Be positive and motivating and they will improve the team's performance by improving their own performance.